Jwlwi: The Seed: Screening

 Jwlwi has been screened in international film festivals such as Bengaluru International Film Festival, Chennai International Film Festival, Guwahati International Film Festival, Kolkata International Film Festival and Pune International Film Festival.
 Jwlwi was privately screened on 27 May 2019 in Chiang Mai, Thailand at SFX Cinema, Maya Lifestyle Mall, followed by a Q&A session.
 The screening was organized by the Consulate of India, Chiang Mai in association with Indian Studies Center Chiang Mai University (ISCCMU).
-It was attended by various Consul Generals and Honorary Consuls of India, China, Germany, Ireland, Italy, Japan, Myanmar, Portugal and Switzerland.
+It was attended by various Consuls General and Honorary Consuls of India, China, Germany, Ireland, Italy, Japan, Myanmar, Portugal and Switzerland.
 The first trailer and poster for Jwlwi were released at the screening.
 The film had its official Thai premiere in Bangkok, Thailand at the Foreign Correspondent Club.

 Jwlwi earned Basumatary the Special Jury Mention for directing at the Guwahati International Film Festival and a Special Jury Mention at the Bengaluru International Film Festival.
 The film also received awards for Best Screen Writer (for Basumatary) and Best Film Editor (for Hemanti Sarkar) at the 4th Sailadhar Baruah Memorial Film Awards.